Two-pot retirement system

 Retirement component

-The retirement component will be preserved until retirement.
-At that point, it must be used to purchase a retirement income-providing product, such as a living annuity or a guaranteed life annuity.
+The retirement component must be preserved until retirement.
+At that point, it must be used to purchase a retirement income product, such as a living annuity or a guaranteed life annuity.

 Allan Gray - Investment growth

-While future contributions will be allocated to different components, the components still form one retirement fund account that should be viewed holistically.
+While contributions are allocated to different components, the components still form one retirement account that should be viewed holistically.

-Not all retirement fund members will be impacted in the same way.
-Click on the relevant block below to learn more about how you will be impacted.
+Not all retirement fund members have been impacted in the same way.
+Click on the relevant block below to learn more.

-The vested component of your account consists of your existing savings at the implementation date – being your two-pot vested benefit and your harmonisation vested benefit (if applicable) – plus future growth thereon.
-No further contributions can be made to your vested component.
-Your existing rights will continue to apply to your vested component, i.e. your vested component will not be impacted by two-pot.
+The vested component of your account consists of your accumulated investments up until 31 August 2024 – being your two-pot vested benefit and your harmonisation vested benefit (if applicable) – plus growth.
+You cannot make additional contributions to your vested component.
+However, your previous rights continue to apply to your vested component, i.e. your vested component is not impacted by two-pot.

-Two-thirds of all new contributions from the implementation of the two-pot system will be credited to the retirement component.
-For example, if you contribute R3 000 per month to your Allan Gray retirement fund, R2 000 will be credited to your retirement component.
+Two-thirds of contributions made from 1 September 2024 are allocated to the retirement component.
+For example, if you contribute R3 000 per month to your Allan Gray retirement investment, R2 000 is allocated to your retirement component.

 The full amount in your retirement component must be preserved until retirement.
-At retirement, the full amount in this component must be used to purchase a retirement income-providing product, such as a living annuity or a guaranteed life annuity.
-This means you will not be able to withdraw a cash lump sum from your retirement component, either before or at retirement, unless the de minimis rule applies.
+At retirement, you must use the full amount in this component to purchase a retirement income product, such as a living annuity or a guaranteed life annuity.
+This means you cannot withdraw a cash lump sum from your retirement component, either before or at retirement, unless the de minimis rule applies.

-On the implementation date, the savings component will be seeded with an initial amount transferred from the vested component of your account.
-Thereafter, one-third of all new contributions will be credited to the savings component.
+The savings component was seeded with an initial amount transferred from the vested component of your account on 1 September 2024.
+One-third of contributions since then are allocated to the savings component.

-Prior to retirement, you will be allowed to make one withdrawal per tax year of at least R2 000 from your savings component.
-It is important to understand the long-term implications of accessing your retirement savings early.
+Prior to retirement, you can make one withdrawal of at least R2 000 per tax year from your savings component.
+It is important to understand the long-term implications of accessing your retirement investment early.

-At retirement, any remaining balance in this component can be taken as cash or used to purchase a retirement income-providing product, such as a living annuity or a guaranteed life annuity.
+At retirement, you can take any remaining balance in this component as cash or use it to purchase a retirement income product, such as a living annuity or a guaranteed life annuity.

-While the two-pot system allows you to access a portion of your retirement savings, it is important to preserve as much of your savings as possible until retirement so that you can maximise the benefits of compounding and retire comfortably.
-Your savings component should therefore not be viewed as a short-term savings vehicle – it is still part of your retirement fund account, i.e. a long-term investment intended to provide for your retirement.
+While the two-pot system allows you to access a portion of your retirement investment, it is important to preserve as much of your investment as possible until retirement so that you can maximise the benefits of compounding and retire comfortably.
+You should therefore not view your savings component as a short-term savings vehicle – it is still part of your retirement account, i.e. a long-term investment intended to provide for your retirement.

 Before retirement

-You will not be able to withdraw from your retirement component under any circumstances, including if you resign from employment or if you encounter financial difficulty, unless you cease to be a South African tax resident.
+You cannot withdraw from your retirement component under any circumstances, including if you resign from employment or if you encounter financial difficulty, unless you cease to be a South African tax resident.

-Pre-retirement withdrawals from your vested component will continue to be governed by existing fund rules.
+Pre-retirement withdrawals from your vested component are governed by the previous fund rules.
 For example, if you are invested in a retirement annuity fund, you will not have access to the vested component of your investment until you reach the stipulated retirement age, even if you choose to resign.

 At retirement

 At retirement, you will have the option to access the remaining balance of your savings component (or a portion of it) in cash, even if you have already taken a withdrawal during the same tax year.
-Cash withdrawals at retirement will be taxed according to the retirement fund lump sum tax table, as they are today .
+Cash withdrawals at retirement will be taxed according to the retirement fund lump sum tax table.
 You can also choose to use some or all of the funds to purchase a living annuity or a guaranteed life annuity.

 The full value of your retirement component must be used to purchase an annuity, unless the de minimis rule applies.

-Dipping into your retirement savings robs you of the full benefit of compounding.
-Accessing any part of your savings component before retirement will reduce the amount you will have available at retirement to purchase an income-providing product or to take as a cash lump sum.
+Dipping into your retirement investment robs you of the full benefit of compounding.
+Accessing any part of your savings component before retirement will reduce the amount you will have available at retirement to purchase a retirement income product or to take as a cash lump sum.
 You will also lose out on the favourable tax treatment of taking a cash lump sum at retirement compared to making withdrawals before retirement.

-For example, withdrawing R30 000 from your savings component on the implementation date of the two-pot system could reduce the value of your retirement savings at retirement by R130 000 in today’s money terms.
+For example, withdrawing R30 000 from your savings component before retirement could reduce the value of your investment at retirement by R130 000 in today’s money terms.
 Therefore, you should only consider withdrawing from your savings component under exceptional circumstances and as a last resort.

-The tax treatment of contributions to retirement funds will not change following the implementation of the two-pot system.
+The tax treatment of contributions to retirement funds has not changed.
 Contributions to a retirement fund are tax-deductible up to 27.5% of the greater of taxable income or remuneration (excluding any retirement fund lump sum, withdrawal and/or severance benefits) per tax year, subject to a maximum of R350 000 per tax year.
 Any contributions above the maximum amount will be carried forward to the next tax year.

 If you decide to withdraw from your savings component before you retire, the withdrawal will be taxed at your marginal tax rate.